aksiksi/blog/_posts/2015-11-07-roadomatic-node-vs-go.md

 ### Result: a tie

-The line count was similar, and I think both languages are clear even for someone who's not too familiar with them.
+The line count was similar, and I think both versions are clear even for someone who's not too familiar with either Node or Go.

 ## Round 2: Querying the Database